 Our plan includes $0.20 per minute, $0.15 per outgoing text (incoming is free), free caller ID and voicemail and one year calling card for $100.
 Providing that we don’t go over 500 minutes in a year, the cost averages out to be $15/month in year one, and $8.33/month in year two and three for a total cost of $380 over three years.
 If I were to stick with Rogers, the cost would have been $1,080 over the next three years not including the fact that I needed a new phone.
 Essentially cutting our wireless bill by more than half.
 For the occasional cell phone user, prepaid plans are hard to beat!

 So that’s my story.
 Which wireless provider are you with?
-How much do you pay per month?If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+How much do you pay per month?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).